idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 {% include bibleseekheader.md %}
 # Did Lazarus Write John?
 Is he the Disciple Jesus Loved?

 **Bible Question:** Did Lazarus write the gospel of John?
 Or did John?
 Is Lazarus the "disciple Jesus Loved"?
-(DiLoved for short.)
 Does it matter?

-My answer will be that the author and DiLoved are both John, evidently, and it matters indirectly to some surprisingly important topics, including:
+My answer will be that the author and the disciple Jesus loved are both John, evidently, and it matters indirectly to some surprisingly important topics, including:

 - Trinity in Genesis.